 Day 4 - Can Tho - the Mekong Delta

-Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with visits to some of the region’s cottage industries and fruit orchards.
-Arrival in Vinh Long and off for a canoe tour of the former Vietcong jungle base at Xe Quit.
+Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with stops at some of the region’s cottage industries and fruit orchards.
+Arrival in Vinh Long and a canoe tour of the former Vietcong jungle base at Xe Quit.
 After lunch, we’ll head for Can Tho with the time at leisure to explore this friendly riverside town.

 Overnight: Can Tho Transport: Minibus, Boat, Walk, Meals: B, L,

 Day 5 - Chau Doc - floating market and sacred mount

 Early morning boat ride to the nearby morning floating market, one of the busiest and most photogenic in the Delta.
 From here we head west to the small riverside town of Chau Doc near the Cambodian border for a visit to the sacred Sam Mountain for sunset and spectacular views.

 Overnight: Chau Doc Transport: Minibus, Boat, Walk, Meals: B, L, D,

 Day 6 - Phnom Penh - up the Mekong to Cambodia

 Back on the Mekong for a morning departure by boat for Phnom Penh.
 Lunchtime arrival and check-in before an introductory walking tour, taking in the historic French Quarter and the lively waterfront area as well as giving you a feel for the bustling street-life.
 We’ll finish perhaps, with sundowners at the famous Foreign Correspondents Club?

 Overnight: Phnom Penh Transport: Boat, Walk, Meals: B, D,

 Day 7 - Phnom Penh - city tour

 Day tour of some of the sites of Cambodia’s fascinating capital city: the infamous Killing Fields site and the highly moving Khmer Rouge Genocide Museum at Tuol Sleng help to explain the country’s recent tragic history.
 The picturesque Royal Palace and Silver Pagoda provide photo opp’s whilst the Russian Market offers some ‘retail therapy’ and a local style lunch.